Ukraine Latest: Russian Missile Hit on Kharkiv Building Reported

 German Chancellor Olaf Scholz warned of a Western arms race in Ukraine and said he’s ready to talk to President Vladimir Putin about ending the war in Ukraine, which began on Feb.
 24 with Russia’s invasion of its neighbor.

-A North Korean official denounced the US decision to send Abrams battle tanks to Ukraine.
+A North Korean official denounced the US decision to send Abrams battle tanks to Ukraine, following similar comments from the sister of leader Kim Jong Un.
+Pyongyang rejected US claims that it has armed Russia.

 (See RSAN on the Bloomberg Terminal for the Russian Sanctions Dashboard.)